Site icon Survival Dispatch

 Tent or Tarp

-You can rely on a tent for your shelter, but commercial tents take up a great deal of space in your bag, and they are often quite heavy.
+You can rely on a tent for your shelter, but commercial tents take up a great deal of space in your bug out bag, and they are often quite heavy.
 This not only makes your bag more difficult to carry, it can slow you down when you need to cover miles quickly.
 Instead, it is usually preferable to carry the supplies you need to make a tent in your bug out bag, rather than trying to fit a commercial tent inside.

 However, there are a few scenarios in which a proper tent may be necessary.
 For example, it may be hard to construct a suitably insulated DIY shelter if you are stuck on a frozen tundra or high above the tree line.
 Therefore, you may need to pack a tent if you are likely end up in such a place.
 You’ll just have to consider the circumstances that you are most likely to face in a bug-out scenario and make the best decision you can.

-Makeshift or Do-It-Yourself Shelter
+Makeshift or Do-It-Yourself Bug Out Bag Shelter

 There are a variety of ways you can make a shelter to help keep you warm and dry while out in the wilderness.
 Many can be constructed with only the natural materials you find around you, but it is very difficult to make a water-proof roof for your shelter from sticks and leaves.